-Observation requires the functional use of vision, hearing and somatic sensations.
-Students must be able to observe lectures, demonstrations and experiments in the basic sciences including, but not limited to, anatomic, physiologic and pharmacologic demonstrations with cadavers and animals, microbiologic cultures and microscopic studies of microorganisms and tissues, and diagnostic images.
-Students must be able to observe a patient accurately and completely at a distance and closely and interpret digital images and waveform readings and other graphic images to determine a patient's condition.
+Students must be able to obtain information from lectures, demonstrations and experiments in the basic sciences including, but not limited to, anatomic, physiologic, and pharmacologic demonstrations with cadavers and animals; microbiologic cultures and microscopic studies of microorganisms and tissues; and diagnostic images.
+Students must be able to assess a patient accurately and completely at a distance and closely and interpret diagnostic information to determine a patient's condition.